raubrey2014/CC/README.md

 What do we need to do?
 These could be considered the "micro passes" of our compiler.
 The micro passes will prioritize clear understanding over performance.

 Micro passes:
-0. Parse the input program (?) or generator function
+0. Parse the input program
 1. Identify the parameters to our generator function
 2. Break down the return type of the Generator function
     1. Remember: `Generator<YieldedType, ReturnedType, NextParamType>`